passwordless-id/webauthn/docs/faq/passkeys-faq.md

 If no list is provided, the default, an OS native popup will appear to let the user pick a passkey.
 One of the *discoverable* credential registered for the website.
 However, if the credential is *not discoverable*, it will not be listed.

 Another way is to first prompt the user for its username, then the list of allowed credential IDs for this user from the server.
-Then, calling the authentication with `allowedCredentials: [...]`.
+Then, calling the authentication with `allowCredentials: [...]`.
 This usually avoids a native popup and goes straight to user verification.

 > There is also another indirect consequence for "security keys" (USB sticks like a Yubikey).
 Discoverable credentials need the ability to be listed, and as such require some storage on the security key, also named a "slot", which are typically fairly limited.
 On the other hand, non-discoverable credential do not need such storage, so unlimited non-discoverable keys can be used.
 There is an interesting article about it [here](https://fy.blackhats.net.au/blog/2023-02-02-how-hype-will-turn-your-security-key-into-junk/).